codyburleson/litmojo/README.md

 ### Step Three - Compile

 Right-click on your manuscript folder and choose Compile.
 Your manuscript will be compiled into the file specified by the path you gave in the frontmatter of the manuscript's folder note.

+#### Notes

+- Under Settings > Files and Links, turn on Detect all File Extensions if you want to see HTML manuscript files in Obsidian's file explorer after they've been compiled.